top of page

 Who and what to listen for on Dr. Dre's 'Compton: A Soundtrack': Eminem, Snoop Dogg and

-The multi-platinum artist, producer, label chief and Beats Music co-founder Dr. Dre is responsible for one of the most influential sounds to ever roll out of Southern California.
+The multi-platinum artist, producer, label chief, and Beats Music co-founder Dr. Dre is responsible for one of the most influential sounds to roll out of Southern California.
 Just as important is his skill as a talent scout.
-Over the years he helped bring to the public artists including Snoop Dogg, 2Pac, Eminem, 50 Cent and the Game.
+Over the years, he helped bring to the public artists, including Snoop Dogg, 2Pac, Eminem, 50 Cent, and the Game.

 'Straight Outta Compton': A look inside

-Needless to say, enthusiasm for the album is high.
-That’s especially true considering that on the production front he’s been relatively quiet over the last decade as he and Jimmy Iovine built the Beats empire.
-With the arrival of “Compton,” the rapper born Andre Young will issue his first major musical statement since 1999.
+My enthusiasm for the album is high.
+That's especially true considering that on the production front, he's been relatively quiet over the last decade as he and Jimmy Iovine built the Beats empire.
+With the arrival of "Compton," the rapper born Andre Young will issue his first major musical statement since 1999.

 Asia Bryant.
-Singer and songwriter Bryant has landed credits on songs by Ludacris, Killer Mike, Jennifer Lopez, Miley Cyrus.
-She gets her Dre break this year through the "Compton” track “Just Another Day,” which also features the Game.
+Singer and songwriter Bryant has landed credits on songs by Ludacris, Killer Mike, Jennifer Lopez, and Miley Cyrus.
+This year, she gets her Dre to break through the "Compton" track "Just Another Day," which also features the Game.

 Follow Us